khayama/software/index.md

    <TBODY>
    <tr>
    <td>1.
 Review content that can help with your implementation</td>
-   <td>New to IBM Cloud and bare metal servers?
+   <td>New to IBM Cloud?
 The following sites provide useful information to help you plan your environment.
    <li><a href="https://ibm.com/cloud-computing/">What is IBM Cloud</a></li>
    <li><a href="https://ibm.com/cloud/get-started">Getting started with IBM Cloud</a></li>
-   <li><a href="https://www.ibm.com/cloud/bare-metal-servers">Bare Metal Servers</a></li>
    </td>
  <tr>
    <td>2.
 Sign up for IBM Cloud</td>